Skip to Main Content

 Study Smart is structured in 3 sessions, covering three essential concepts for studying at university level.
 The sessions are labelled as 'Weeks' using FutureLearn terminology; however, they will all be released at the same time, and are referred to within the course as sessions.
 We anticipate that each session should take no more than three hours to complete, and students may choose to complete all three sessions on one day or spread their engagement over several days, as they prefer.

 The course will remain open to enrolled participants so they can return to it later in the academic year when they have a clearer idea of the contexts in which they are working.
-Note that we cannot accept late entrants after enrolment has closed at the end of the Autumn term.
+Note that we cannot accept late entrants after enrolment has closed at the end of December 2024.

 Academic Integrity